NATHANIEL LUKAS, PhD, M.A., LMHC, NCC, CIMHP, CPDT-KA

 Nathaniel has a B.A. in Psychology, an M.A. in Clinical Counseling and is a LMHC (Licensed Mental Health Counselor) who specializes in Animal-Assisted Therapy with canines, as well as treatment for PTSD (Post Traumatic Stress Disorder).
-He is a National Certified Mental Health Counselor (NCC).
-Nathaniel is also a PhD graduate of the University of New Mexico in Spanish, where he specialized in curriculum design, instruction, and online education as well as in-person instruction.
+He is a National Certified Mental Health Counselor (NCC) and Certified Integrative Mental Health Practitioner (CIMHP).
+Nathaniel is a PhD graduate of the University of New Mexico in Spanish, where he specialized in curriculum design, instruction, and online education as well as in-person instruction.
 Nathaniel is also a bilingual (English/Spanish) diversity trainer and social justice advocate.
 Click here for his resume.

 PHD offers guided training, which is training for dogs and humans together in relationship.
 Our clients learn practical skills that they are expected to practice between sessions.
 Need a skills review while practicing?
 Check out our Learning Portal .